 Compared with patients with symptomatic myeloma, individuals with POEMS syndrome are younger (median age, 51 years) and live longer (median, 8 years).
 The clinical course is commonly characterized by progressive neuropathy.

-Heavy-chain diseases are plasma cell dyscrasias characterized by the production of heavy-chain immunoglobulin molecules (IgG, IgA, IgM) that lack light chains.
+Heavy-chain diseases are rare plasma cell dyscrasias characterized by the production of heavy-chain Ig molecules that lack light chains (IgG, IgA, IgM).

-ON MULTIPLE MYELOMA Attal M, Harousseau JL, Facon T, et al: Single versus double autologous stem-cell transplantation for multiple myeloma.
+Attal M, Harousseau JL, Facon T, et al: Single versus double autologous stem-cell transplantation for multiple myeloma.
 N Engl J Med 349:2495–2502, 2003.

 Barlogie B, Desikan R, Eddlemon P, et al: Extended survival in advanced and refractory myeloma after single-agent thalidomide: Identification of prognostic factors in a phase II study of 169 patients.
 Blood 98:492–494, 2001.